 Goji Berries

 Antioxidants also prevent cell mutations from occurring, so we don’t get diseases like cancer or diabetes.
 Studies show that goji berry extract has anti-cancer properties and may be able to slow down tumor growth.
 This effect could be due to its ability to block certain enzymes involved in DNA synthesis.
-This means it stops new cells from being created and therefore slows down how cancers grow.
+This means it stops new cells from being created and slows down how cancers grow.

 Acai Berry